Governance and Leadership

 In addition to the Board of Deacons, the committees of the church consist of the Executive Committee, the Personnel Committee, Nominating and Governance Committee, Administration and Finance Committee, Worship and Arts Committee, Outreach Committee, Engagement and Discpleship Committee, Membership Committee, Communications Committee, Stewardship Committee, Children and Family Ministries Committee, Youth Committee, Adult Christian Education Committee, and Women’s Spirituality and Fellowship Committee.

 The United Church of Christ

-Asylum Hill Congregational Church is part of the Connecticut Conference of the United Church of Christ (UCC).
+Asylum Hill Congregational Church is part of the Southern New England Conference of the United Church of Christ (UCC).
 Their motto — "that they may all be one" — is Jesus' prayer for the unity of the church.
 Founded in 1957, the UCC is one of the most diverse Christian churches in the United States.
 The UCC is known for its welcoming stance toward all people and was the first historically white denomination to ordain an African-American, the first to ordain a woman, and the first to ordain an openly gay man.
 We were in the forefront of the anti-slavery movement and early leaders in the Social Gospel movement, taking seriously Jesus' commandment to "love your neighbor as yourself."